 The Housing Authority of the City of Asheville does not provide immediate housing.
 At this time, a pre-application for housing assistance may be filled out at our central office at 165 South French Broad Avenue, Monday through Thursday between 9 a.m. and 4 p.m.
 Once an application is completed for housing, applicants are placed on a waiting list according to the date and time of their application and local preference for which they may qualify.
 There is an extensive waiting period to receive housing.
 For immediate temporary housing, please contact United Way’s 2-1-1 helpline: 2-1-1, (828) 252-4357 or toll free: 1 (866) 401-6342

 Looking to know if you are on HACA’s waiting list?
 Call or email Angela Lunsford at (828) 239-3531 or email@example.com, or Sandy Kuykendall at (828) 239-1294 or firstname.lastname@example.org.

 - For a general listing of the private market rentals that are affordable and accept Housing Choice Vouchers go to AffordableHousing.com or WNC Housing Finder.

-Click on this link for Buncombe County income limits for year 2016.
+Click on this link for the most recent Buncombe County income limits.
 Public Housing eligibility is based on the Very Low Income Limits and Housing Choice Voucher is based on the Extremely Low Income Limits.
 Other eligibility requirements depend on a background check and any monies owed to our or other Public Housing agency.

 - HACA has a Homeownership and Family Self Sufficiency Program.
 A HACA-approved home buyer training course must be passed.
 To learn more, contact Eric Robinson at (828) 239-3574, firstname.lastname@example.org.